microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 4. In the `Body`, select the `raw` button and choose `JSON` from the dropdown menu on the right.
 <img src="./media/Postman_JSON_Body.png" height="328">

-5. You will need to make some changes to the the HL7v2 message so that the formatting of the HL7v2 payload follows the sample request featured in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data).
+5. You will need to make some changes in the HL7v2 payload so that the formatting follows the sample request featured in the `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data).

     __Hint:__ In the sample request in the documentation (midway through page), look at the `\n` newline characters included in the HL7v2 payload.
 Add newline characters like these where needed in the HL7v2 message in the `Convert Data - HL7` request.